 Youth Week WA

-WA Youth Week is an annual celebration of the positive contributions of young people to Western Australia.
+Youth Week WA is an annual celebration of the positive contributions of young people to Western Australia.
 In 2018 it will run from 13 April to 22 April.
-Nominations are currently open for
+Each year a Youth Ambassador is chosen to help promote Youth Week WA and act as a youth spokesperson.
+Youth Week WA events are led by

 Propel Youth Arts in partnership with the Department of Communities.
-Communities provides grants of up to $1,000 for organisations to host Youth Week events.
-View the 2017 online program of events.
+Communities provides grants of up to $1,000 for organisations to host Youth Week WA events.